 Most doulas offer to meet in person to see if you are a good fit before asking you to make a commitment.
 But when should you reach out and schedule this initial meeting?

 Keep in mind that every doula will plan to support a certain number of pregnant people per month (anywhere between one and six, usually).
 I typically use your due month to make sure I am comfortable with the number of pregnant people I am committing to support in any given time frame.
 This means that my spots per month are usually filled several months in advance!
 I recommend balancing planning ahead with being ready to hire a doula (see below) when you are preparing to set up a consult.

 So you’ve met with a few doulas and you found the one!
 When should you hire them?

 There’s really no “perfect” time to interview a doula — I’ve been booked based on meeting pregnant people at 14 weeks all the way through 38 weeks — but you can begin benefitting from their knowledge and support as soon as you make it official.
-When meeting with a doula, you should be prepared to secure their services within one to two weeks (this usually means signing a contract and paying a deposit to secure your spot on their calendar).
+When meeting with a doula, you should be prepared to secure their services within one to two weeks (this usually means signing a contract and paying a deposit to hold your spot on their calendar).
 This gives you time to meet with several doulas, should you choose to, and gives doulas the ability to keep accepting new people to support.
 (And please do let me know if you plan to hire a different doula after a consult.
 I won’t be offended by you choosing the support that is right for you!)

 Practice good communication

 That first contact with a doula, usually via email, is the start of a relationship.
 Like any relationship, it requires open communication, so I encourage you to follow up after a consult with any lingering questions, comments, or requests.
 Most doulas have some parameters for contact, like calling on the phone for urgent or nighttime requests or allowing a few days for non-urgent email responses.
 Check with your doula about the expectations for communication both before and during labor.